dnanexus/dxWDL/README.md

 <a href="https://travis-ci.org/dnanexus/dxWDL"><img src="https://travis-ci.org/dnanexus/dxWDL.svg?branch=master"/></a>

-dxWDL takes a bioinformatics pipeline written in the [Workflow Description Language (WDL)](http://www.openwdl.org/) and compiles it to an equivalent workflow on the DNAnexus platform.
+dxWDL takes a pipeline written in the
+[Workflow Description Language (WDL)](http://www.openwdl.org/) and compiles it to an equivalent workflow on the DNAnexus platform.
 WDL draft-2, version 1.0, and the development version are supported.
 Note